cppxaxa/gasr/README.md

 # gasr
-Google Chrome SODA Offline Speech Recognition command line client
+Google Chrome SODA Offline Speech Recognition command line client Python client is updated for the chrome 98.0.4758.102

 ##### Intro:
 This is a proof of concept how to write code against the libsoda library found in the Chrome browser, which uses it for Live Transcribe.